vincentmvdm/info344-labs/docker/docker-exercise-4/README.md

-# Docker Excercise Two
+# Docker Excercise Four

-This is a simple challenge that involves publishing ports and setting environment variables when running a Docker container.
+This is a simple challenge that involves publishing ports and setting environment variables, as well as mounting volumes and creating a Dockerfile when building and running a Docker container.

 You will **NOT** need to modify `main.go`

-You will **NOT** need to modify the `Dockerfile`
+You **WILL** need to modify the `Dockerfile`

 ## What do I do?